 2 pounds elbow macaroni

 1/2 cup butter

 1/2 gallon milk

-1/4 pound (about 1 cup) shredded cheddar cheese
+1 pound (about 4 cups) shredded cheddar cheese

 Preheat the oven to 375 F. Cook the elbow macaroni in a stockpot of boiling salted water.
-For creamy mac & cheese, be sure to cook the pasta until limp, not al dente.
-Pour the macaroni into a large rectangel baking dish.
-In a heavy saucepan heat the oil over medium heat.
-Add the flour and stir to make a roux and stir until very lightly toasted.
+For creamy mac n’ cheese, be sure to cook the pasta until limp, not al dente.
+Pour the macaroni into a large rectangle baking dish.
+In a heavy saucepan heat the butter over medium heat.
+Add the flour and stir to make a roux and stir until very lightly browned.
 Heat the milk in another heavy bottom pan over medium heat and whisk in the roux and bring to a boil to thicken the sauce.
-Add the salt, cayenne, white pepper and cheeses and remove from heat.
-Blend well until all cheese is disolved.
+Add the salt, cayenne and cheeses and remove from heat.
+Blend well until all cheese is dissolved.
 Pour over the cooked macaroni and mix well.
 Cook for 10-15 minutes and serve.